microsoft/DNS-Challenge/datasets_fullband/README-DNS3.md

+# Deep Noise Suppression (DNS) Challenge 3 - INTERSPEECH 2021

+**NOTE:** This README describes the **PAST** DNS Challenge!

+The data for it is still available, and is described below.
+If you are interested in the latest DNS Challenge, please refer to the main [README.md](/README.md) file.

 # Fullband datasets
 This directory is the default location where the **fullband** datasets will be downloaded to and stored.
 After the download, you will see the following directory structure: